flitbit/json-path/README.md

 Statement | Meaning
 --- | ---
 `..` | Makes an exhaustive descent, executing the next statement against each branch of the object-graph.
+`take(s0,s1,...)` | Takes one or more items from the structure, each specified as a [JSON Pointer](http://tools.ietf.org/html/draft-ietf-appsawg-json-pointer-09).
 `@` | Uses the user-supplied function to select or filter data.

 Consider the following examples using the same preceding data: